Bergish dialects: Classification

 Wiesinger (1975, 1983a) defined Bergisch as a dialect group spoken east of the Rhine river and being part of the "Ripuarian-Low Franconian transitional area" ("ripuarisch-niederfränkisches Übergangsgebiet", Wiesinger's term for South Low Franconian).
 It is set apart from neighboring dialect groups by characteristic features in the historical development of West Germanic vowels.
 To the south, Bergish is separated from Ripuarian (in the narrow sense) by the Benrath line.
-Unlike in earlier classifications, Wiesinger places the divide between Bergish (and South Low Franconian in general) and Kleverlandish/Westphalian not at the Uerdingen line, but further north.
+Unlike in earlier classifications, Wiesinger places the divide between Bergish (and South Low Franconian in general) and Kleverlandish/Westphalian not at the Uerdingen line, but further north and east.
 Several dialects in his Bergish area thus have ik 'I' instead of common South Low Franconian ich.
 (Note: This roughly corresponds to the Bergisch dialect area proposed by Otto Bremer, which he published as early as 1892 in his encyclopedic entry "Deutsche Mundarten" for Der Große Brockhaus (Wiesinger (1975), p.
 348)) In Wiesinger (1983b), the Bergish dialect group is called nordbergisch.

 Per Wiesinger, Bergish is characterized by the following features (among others):